 Your coverage decision depends on three factors:

 Some industries in Kentucky carry greater liability exposure than others, affecting how much coverage you need.
-Technology consultants and architects working on major projects in Louisville or Lexington face higher risks than accountants or real estate agents serving smaller communities across the state.
+Technology consultants and architects working on major projects in Louisville or Lexington face high risks.
+Real estate agents' and accountants' professional liability risks are lower, especially when serving smaller communities across the state.
 Your industry's typical claim frequency and severity should guide your coverage amount selection.

 Many clients and contracts in Kentucky require proof of professional liability insurance at specific minimum limits before you can begin work.
 Corporations headquartered in Louisville, government contracts, and large healthcare systems often mandate coverage levels ranging from $1 million to $5 million.
 Meeting these requirements is essential for winning and maintaining business relationships in Kentucky's competitive market.